PetsFilled Us

 🚨 Red Flags to Avoid When Buying a Puppy

-❌ Selling puppies under 8 weeks old – Puppies need time with their mother and littermates to develop proper social and behavioral skills.
+❌ Puppies under 8 weeks – They need that time with mom and littermates

 Pros and Cons of Owning a Belgian Malinois Puppy